 This week, I've talked with two separate people who told me that, if asked about their current work situations, they would likely burst into tears.
 These are awesome, passionate, mission-driven people, who have so much to contribute to a team and a workplace.
-But they are encountering some big, uncomfortable feelings—something is calling them to take the next steps in their careers.
+But they are encountering some big, uncomfortable feelings—something is calling them to take their next steps.

 The feeling that it's time to move on is an inconvenient one, with a lot of complex questions and daunting tasks.

 But sometimes, your body knows on a deep level that it is time to make a change.
 There is an aching feeling down in the pit of your stomach.
 Your unrest reaches a level where it interrupts you while you're doing the things that you love most.
-There is a sense of worry that keeps you up from the hours of 3-5am, even when your baby is sleeping soundly.
+There is a sense of worry that keeps you up from the hours of 3-5am.

 You guessed it—I'm speaking from experience.
 I was in a position that on paper was exactly what I wanted.
 The title and responsibilities were exactly what I was working toward over years of climbing the ladder.
 But for some reason, it felt like my body was breaking down.
 I tried adjusting my schedule, taking a vacation, shifting some responsibilities, but the feeling persisted.
 I was SO confused.
 I finally had to get quiet and ask my body, "What's really going on here?
 What do you know that I'm not admitting to myself?"
 The answer came back immediately and clearly: "It's time."

 When I gave myself permission to be honest with myself, I knew that my true work was calling to me.
 Well, it had been calling to me—and now it was shaking me by the shoulders.
 It was time to take the next step.
-All the points on my strategic plan were directed toward opening Penney Leadership.
+All the points on my Strategic Career Compass were directed toward opening Penney Leadership.

 Change is uncomfortable, inconvenient, annoying, and overwhelming.
 I often think, "Wouldn't it be easier if I could just go to work and come home and be content?
 Why do I have to want things?"
 This is the plight of being a mission-driven person.